A bound on the primes of bad reduction for CM curves of genus 3: Introduction

 The following proposition, which is proven in Section \ref{sec:geom}, turns the bound of Theorem~\ref{thm:main} into an intrinsic bound, depending only on the discriminants of the orders involved. \begin{proposition} Let $\mathcal{O}\subset K$ be an order in a sextic CM field. \begin{enumerate} \item If $K$ contains no imaginary quadratic subfield, then there exists $\mu$ as in Theorem~\ref{thm:main} satisfying $0 < -\frac{1}{2}\Tr_{K/\QQ}(\mu^2) \leq (\frac{6}{\pi})^{2/3}|\Delta(\OO)|^{1/3}$, where $\Delta(\OO)$ is the discriminant of the order $\OO$. \item If $K$ contains an imaginary quadratic subfield~$K_1$, let $K_+$ be the totally real cubic subfield and let \mbox{$\mathcal{O}_i = K_i\cap \mathcal{O}$} where $i\in\{1,+\}$.
 Then there exists $\mu$ as in Theorem~\ref{thm:main} with $0 < -\frac{1}{2}\Tr_{K/\mathbb{Q}}(\mu^2) \leq |\Delta(\OO_1)|(1+2\sqrt{|\Delta(\OO_+)|})$. \end{enumerate} \end{proposition}

-Our next result is a consequence of Theorem~\ref{thm:main} in the special case of hyperelliptic curves.
+Our next result is a consequence of Theorem~\ref{thm:main} in the special cases of hyperelliptic and Picard curves.
 A hyperelliptic curve of genus $3$ over a subfield $M$ of $\CC$ is a curve with an affine model of the form $C : y^2 = F(x,1)$ such that~$F$ is a separable binary form over $M$ of degree~$8$.
 A hyperelliptic curve invariant of weight~$k$ for genus~$3$ is a polynomial $I$ over~$\ZZ$ in the coefficients of~$F$ satisfying $I(F\circ A) = \det(A)^k I(F)$ for all $A\in\mathrm{GL}_2(\CC)$.
-For example, the discriminant $\Delta$ of $F$ is an invariant of weight $56$.
+For example, the discriminant $\Delta$ of $F$ (not to be confused with $\Delta(\mathcal{O})$) is an invariant of weight $56$.
 Shioda~\cite{Shioda} gives a set of invariants that uniquely determines the isomorphism class of $C$ over $\CC$.

 A Picard curve of genus $3$ over a field $M$ of characteristic $0$ is a smooth plane projective curve given by an affine model $C : y^3 = f(x)$ such that $f$ is a monic separable polynomial over $M$ of degree $4$.
-Such a curve can be written as uniquely up to scalings $(x,y) \mapsto (ux,u^{4/3} y)$, which change $a_l$ into $u^l a_l$.
-We define the ring of invariants to be the graded ring generated over $\ZZ_{(3)}$ by the symbols $a_2$, $a_3$ and $a_4$.
-It contains the discriminant $\Delta$ of the polynomial on the right hand side of~\eqref{eq:picard}, which is an invariant of weight $12$.
-Note that $\Delta$ is not related to $\Delta(\mathcal{O})$.
+Such a curve can be written as follows (uniquely up to scalings $(x,y) \mapsto (u^3x,u^4 y)$ with $u\in M^*$, which change $a_l$ into $u^{3l} a_l$):

+We define the ring of invariants to be the graded ring generated over $\ZZ[\frac{1}{3}]$ by the symbols $a_2$, $a_3$ and $a_4$ of respective weights $2$, $3$, $4$.
+It contains the discriminant $\Delta$ of $f(x)$, which is an invariant of weight $12$.

-The following consequence of Theorem~\ref{thm:main} is derived in Section~\ref{sec:invariants}. \begin{theorem} Let $C/M$ be a hyperelliptic curve of genus $3$ over a number field~$M$.
+The following consequence of Theorem~\ref{thm:main} is derived in Section~\ref{sec:invariants}. \begin{theorem} Let $C/M$ be a hyperelliptic (respectively Picard) curve of genus $3$ over a number field~$M$.
 Suppose that $C$ has CM by an order $\mathcal{O}$ inside a CM field $K$ of degree $6$ and that the CM type of $C$ is primitive.
-Let $l\in\ZZ_{>0}$ and let $j = u/\Delta^l$ be a quotient of invariants of hyperelliptic curves, such that the numerator $u$ has weight $56l$.
+Let $l\in\ZZ_{>0}$ and let $j = u/\Delta^l$ be a quotient of invariants of hyperelliptic (respectively Picard) curves, such that the numerator $u$ has weight $56l$ (respectively $12l$).
+Let $\mathfrak{p}$ be a prime over a prime number $p$ such that $\mathrm{ord}_{\mathfrak{p}}(j(C))< 0$.
+Then $p$ satisfies the bound of Theorem~\ref{thm:main}. \end{theorem}